Note: Our Scout Guide has been updated recently to keep up with Season 2 changes.

 Thankfully, there are overclocks that radically transform these guns’ playstyle and make them much more forgiving and fun.

-This is our personal favorite build for the Zhukov, as you basically embed tiny bombs into your enemies with each bullet.
-Upon reloading, they all detonate at once.
 The game also helpfully places a small red exclamation point next to an enemy’s health bar when there are enough bombs in it to kill it.
 Just make sure you’re still aiming for weak points to increase your initial firing damage.

 - [1] Expanded Ammo Bags — To offset the overclock’s downside.